winryl1/SOURCE-NOTES/School/1. Core Subjects/Oral Comm/Models of Communication.md

-There are different models of communication that explain different systems/processes of communication.
 # One-way
 ## Linear
 A communication model that **does not require feedback** (passive receiver).
 This involves a sender giving out information that the receiver absorbs.
 This model was introduced by **Warren Weaver** and **Claude Shannon**.